Skinny Chocolate Dipping Sauce

 Fresh Start is a very personal look at my life — a French-trained Southern chef and cookbook author.
 As many of you know, I realized I needed to make changes for better health, took charge, and lost 60 pounds.
 I have never felt as good in my adult life, and that’s the truth.
 I created this little book to share with you my everyday tricks, tips, and techniques.
 I firmly believe you can eat good, delicious, wholesome food — and still indulge in decadent dishes on occasion.
 It’s possible to be healthy and strong, lose weight, and not drive yourself crazy with long lists of foods you cannot have!

 Thanks so much for reading.
-Heads up — you do not need a kindle to buy the book.
-I have Kindle for Mac and a Kindle App on my iphone.
+Heads up — you do not need a Kindle to buy the book.
+I have a Kindle for Mac and a Kindle App on my iPhone.
 I may do this seasonally so please let me know what you think!
 And, if you give my (Skinny) Chocolate Dipping Sauce a try!

 Bon Appétit, Y’all